ailersic/multiscale-visde/README.md

 - **Generalizable framework**: Our framework is applicable to a broad class of  systems with multiscale spatio-temporal dynamics (e.g., fluids, climate, biology, materials).

 ## Repository Structure

+`datasets/` Code for generating/loading data in each test case

-`experiments/` Training scripts and results for all multiscale test cases
+`experiments_refac/` Training scripts and results for all multiscale test cases

 `visde/` Core variational inference framework

 `pyproject.toml`: Dependencies managed with Poetry

-Each experiment folder contains detailed READMEs with setup instructions, visualizations, and results for the 1d KdV equation, 2D Burgers equation, and the 2D cylinder flow problem.
+Each experiment folder contains detailed READMEs with setup instructions, visualizations, and results for the wave equation (1D), KdV equation (1D), Burgers equation (2D), cylinder flow (2D), and radial dam break with shallow water equations (2D).

-Our multiscale modeling codebase builds upon the [Variational Inference for Stochastic Differential Equations (VISDE)](https://github.com/ailersic/visde.git) PyTorch library.
+Our multiscale modeling codebase uses the core inference engine from the [Variational Inference for Stochastic Differential Equations (VISDE)](https://github.com/ailersic/visde.git) PyTorch library.

 ## Quick Start